 Bit.ai is a new-age documentation and knowledge management tool that helps teams to collaborate, share, track, and manage all company knowledge in one place.
 Project managers can use Bit to create RFPs, collaborate with the team in real-time, and store all project assets in one place for easy and fast access.

-Whether your team is creating the RFPs, operational plan, release notes, roadmap, project charter, or product requirements they can easily add spreadsheets, Slideshares, Google Slides, YouTube videos, PDFs, maps, charts, graphs, and more to your documents and make them visually stunning.
+Whether your team is creating the Request for Proposal (RFPs), operational plan, release notes, product roadmap, project charter, or product requirements they can easily add spreadsheets, Slideshares, Google Slides, YouTube videos, PDFs, maps, charts, graphs, and more to your documents and make them visually stunning.

 Simple, Clean UI: Bit has a very minimal design aesthetic to it, allowing a newbie to quickly get on board with the platform.
 Even though the platform is feature-rich, it does a great job as to not overwhelm a new user and provides a systematic approach to work.